ropensci/fellingdater/inst/paper/paper.md

 ![A cross-section of a historical timber from a medieval roof construction.
 The heartwood and sapwood areas are marked, as well as all ring boundaries.
-The `fellingdateR` package offers a workflow to estimate the number of missing sapwood rings (?) -- that have been trimmed-of, powdered by wood-boring insects, or deteriorated by wood-decaying fungi -- between the last measured ring and the cambial
+The `fellingdater` package offers a workflow to estimate the number of missing sapwood rings (?) -- that have been trimmed-of, powdered by wood-boring insects, or deteriorated by wood-decaying fungi -- between the last measured ring and the cambial